ericzbeard/wordle-solver/README.md

 This is a study project to experiment with reinforcement learning to solve Wordle.
-Obviously, using machine learning is not the most efficient way to play Wordle with code, but it makes for a good example of a problem that _can_ be solved with an RL algorithm.
+Obviously, using machine learning is not the most efficient way to play Wordle with code, but it makes for a good example of a problem that _might_ be solvable with an RL algorithm.

 I'm studying for the AWS AI/ML exam, and my preference is always to build something rather than spend all day memorizing documentation.